Beyond performance management

 The “Everyone Needs Accountability” Fallacy

 Capability‑driven individuals experience this approach as constraining rather than enabling.
 This approach feels restrictive, even demotivating.
 They disengage not because expectations are high, but because the system does not allow for exploration, iteration, or learning.
-They don’t want to be “performance-managed”; they want to be enabled.

 Transformation requires different conditions from steady‑state delivery.
 It requires space to surface assumptions, test new models, and work through uncertainty.
 When organisations default to performance management as their primary lever, they optimise for short‑term delivery at the expense of long‑term adaptability.